Greece is one of the places we’ve all read about and seen pictures of countless times, right?

-It’s in all our history books, it’s in the Bible, and I feel like every new series on the travel channel that’s about beautiful destinations will dedicate at least one episode to Greece in its first season.
+It’s in all our history books, it’s in the Bible, and I feel like every new series on the travel channel that has anything to do with beautiful destinations will dedicate at least one episode to Greece in its first season.

-There’s the all white backdrop of Santorini, there’s the history of Athens… and then there’s this amazing coastal city of Thessaloniki.
+There’s the all white backdrop of Santorini, the history of Athens, and then there’s this amazing coastal city of Thessaloniki.

 I wrote it all out, filled it with pictures, and thought to myself if I could even go to a third of those places I’d be happy.

-Nothing against people who are currently in an MLM.
-If you’re the proud owner of your own home business selling the latest awesome health products, or skin care, or whatever.
-I totally get it and I respect it.
+Nothing against people who are currently in any MLM.
+If you’re the proud owner of your own home business, I totally get it and respect it.

 I’m gonna publish an article very soon on how I travel for dirt cheap, step by step, no MLMs, no travel clubs, and it’s totally doable!

 So if someone comes at you with a travel club membership, or a travel related MLM, politely backhand slap them to the face and tell them, Nacho Libre style, to GET THAT CORN OUTTA MY FACE!

 Now, I’m sure Turkey is a beautiful country, and if you’re from there I’m sure you can tell me all the amazing things it has to offer.
-But my quick stay there (both going and coming) was bizaarrrre to say the least
+But my quick stay there, both going and coming, was bizzzzaarrreee to say the least.

-So I take the shuttle to my hotel and, low and behold, this hotel is pretty legit.
-Spacious, modern, slightly learning towards dark and ominous, but we’ll go with modern here.
+So, I took the shuttle to my hotel, and low and behold, this hotel was pretty legit.
+Spacious, modern, slightly leaning towards dark and ominous, but we’ll go with modern here.

-“I reeeeeeally like that hat, brother….”
+“I really like that hat, brother…”

-“What’s up, man?”
+“What’s up, man…”

 “Hey my brother!
 Is this your first time in Istanbul?
 Why aren’t you out partying?”

-“…You’re not gonna sleep tonight?”
+“You’re not gonna sleep tonight?”

 I finished my beers, got back to my room, and set my alarm for 5:30 am.
-Thessaloniki was just hours away.

-Arriving in Thessaloniki
+Arriving in the City

 I roll out of bed and into the hotel lobby with my luggage rolling behind me.
-It’s around 6:15 in the morning.
+It’s around 6:15 am.
 I had requested the shuttle the night before, and the girl at the front desk lets me know it will arrive shortly.
-I see someone outside sitting with their luggage too.

 “You waiting on the shuttle?”
 I ask.

-He grew up there and had then moved away when Greece was going through its economic crisis.
-He’s my age, but he’s a doctor, so he moved his practice to the Swiss Alps (what a life, right?), and now he was returning to Thessaloniki to visit friends and family.
+He grew up there and had moved away when Greece was going through its economic crisis.
+He’s my age, a doctor, and has his own practice in the Swiss alps.

-This was perfect.
-A full day free to explore, and thanks to Panosh, I knew exactly where I wanted to go.
+Thanks to Panosh, I knew exactly where I wanted to go.

-This day started out innocent enough.
-The weather was PERFECT, sunny, clear, cool, and not a cloud in the sky.
-The city center was a quick cab ride from my hotel, and Panosh was right.
-This was the spot to be at.
+Sunny, clear, cool, and not a cloud in the sky.
+The city center that Panosh had told me all about was a quick cab ride from my hotel.

 And once you get to the top, the view is unbeatable.

-There’s just something about being able to sit down and relax on the water at an amazing location far away from home, realizing you can stay out as long as you want.
+There’s just something about being able to sit down and relax on the water at an amazing location far, far away with no cares in the world, realizing you can stay out as long ss you want and do whatever you want.